-GOVERNOR’S COORDINATOR ON HOMELESSNESS: Nine people move to shelter and housing following H-1 and Nimitz cleanup effortsPosted on Jul 28, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S COORDINATOR ON HOMELESSNESS: Nine people move to shelter and housing following H-1 and Nimitz cleanup effortsPosted on Jul 28, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Nine people, including three couples and three single adults left their encampments along the H-1 corridor and Nimitz Highway and were placed into shelter at Next Step and to permanent housing.
 The placements occurred as part of a coordinated outreach and cleanup effort conducted by the Governor’s Coordinator on Homelessness, Hawaii Department of Transportation (HDOT), and the Department of Public Safety.

 “We are working closely with homeless service providers and are happy to see these individuals being transitioned into long-term, stable shelter,” said the Governor’s Coordinator on Homelessness, Scott Morishige.
 “Our goal is to connect homeless individuals with services and permanent housing rather than simply displacing them from one area to another.”

 The nine people represent over ten percent of the 80 homeless persons estimated to live areas addressed by the outreach and cleanup efforts.
 Of the nine people, eight were placed at the Next Step shelter in Kakaako, and one woman has been placed into permanent housing through a Housing First program administered by U.S. Vets.
 More are anticipated to enter housing in the near future as a result of continued outreach.